How to improve your credit score with a credit card

 How do credit cards affect your credit history?

 - The type of account.
-Credit cards and loans are generally considered the most “valuable” types of accounts to have listed on your credit history because they give lenders key insights into your ability to manage a line of credit.
+Credit cards and loans are generally considered the most "valuable" types of accounts to have listed on your credit history because they give lenders an indication of your ability to manage and repay a line of credit.

 - Credit limit.
 When you get a credit card, your credit limit is also listed on your credit report.
 These details help lenders see how much access you have to credit when considering applications for loans and other products.

 - Monthly repayment history.
-Details of when you pay off your credit card, and whether you pay the minimum or full amount each month, give lenders an idea of your financial management skills.
+Your credit history lists if you pay your credit card on time and whether you pay the minimum or full amount each month.
+This information also gives lenders an idea of your ability to make timely repayments.

 Keep in mind that these are just some of the details listed on your credit history.
 You can learn more about what else is included with our guide to understanding your credit report.